Electrical and Computer Engineering

 FACULTY ADVISORS AND AREAS OF INTEREST

 Required for PhD applicants, optional for MS applicants – The application will ask which research areas interest you and with whom you might like to work.
 Applicants may list any ECE faculty members here.
 Applicants will be considered for assistantships based on the faculty member(s) and/or research interests indicated on the online application.
 Applicants may contact a research group website with coursework questions.
-Please do not contact faculty members prior to being accepted into the program.
 View all ECE professors organized by research area

 STATEMENT OF PURPOSE